Skip to content

 Employment Verification

-Lenders may need to verify employment, and that can take longer if the employer is slow to respond.
+Lenders may need to verify employment.
+That can take longer if an employer is slow to respond or if your job recently changed.

 Large Or Unexplained Deposits